 (G) Revocation of permits.

 (2) The permittee shall be notified of the proposed revocation and reasons for such proposed revocation.
-The director shall afford a prompt hearing to any permittee whose permit the director proposes to revoke and who requests such a hearing, in accordance with the provisions of the rules of procedure, Chapter 3745-47 of the Administrative Code
+The director shall afford a prompt hearing to any permittee whose permit the director proposes to revoke and who requests such a hearing, in accordance with the provisions of the rules of procedure, Chapters 3745-47 and 3745-49 of the Administrative Code.

 (3) If the director decides the request is not justified, the director may send the requestor a brief written response giving a reason for the decision.

 R.C.
 119.032 review dates: 06/07/2016

 Rule Amplifies: 6111.03

 Prior Effective Dates: 12/30/1973, 12/29/1995, 10/31/1997, 12/30/2002, 12/1/2006, 6/7/2011